Director, Institute of Semantic Information Sciences and Technology, Berkeley and Mumbai

 Selected Research Publications

-- Gomatam, R. (forthcoming), Toward Relational Reality--From Einstein and Tagore to Gaudiya Vaishnava Vedanta, in Partha Ghose (editor), “Einstein, Tagore and the Nature of Reality”, Pickering and Chatto Publishers (a division of Taylor and Francis/Routledge).
+- Gomatam, R. (2017), Toward Relational Reality--From Einstein and Tagore to Gaudiya Vaishnava Vedanta, in Partha Ghose (editor), “Einstein, Tagore and the Nature of Reality”, Routledge, pp 86-105.

 - Gomatam, R. (2015), Objective Semantic Information and Quantum Local Causality, Presented at the conference, “Causality in a Quantum World”, August 16-21.
 This conference was part of a project at the University of Queensland entitled, “Causal Power of Information in a Quantum World”.